KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-TextPerWeek by retroflex](https://github.com/retroflex/MMM-TextPerWeek)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-TextPerWeek.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-TextPerWeek.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+5. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-6. The branch name is 'master'.
+7. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-TFL-Arrivals by ryck](https://github.com/ryck/MMM-TFL-Arrivals)